 - WorkShare benefits, like other unemployment benefits, are taxable income to your employees.
 Many people chose NOT to have payroll taxes withheld because their income is lower, but that can result in owing taxes at the end of the year.
 You may want to discuss this with your staff to help them avoid problems later or work out a plan with them for additional payroll withholdings once the plan ends to make up for not taking out taxes during the plan period.

 - WorkShare payments count against your state unemployment insurance (SUTA) contributions.
 The business WILL have a higher contribution rate following participation in a WorkSharing plan but paying back the unemployment fund will be done over a period of years (as compared to immediate payouts of severance or accrued vacation time), and you may avoid the considerable expense of hiring and training new staff once things pick up because you were able to retain your trained employees.

 More information on the plan and application forms can be found at the WorkSharing Program page at the Commonwealth of Massachusetts website.

 Estimate Your Current Employee Costs

-Check out the Real Employee Cost spreadsheet calculator if you need a better understanding of the total cost of an employee and how much you would save through a Workshare plan.
-Enter an employee’s information, including all their current benefits, to see what they cost right now, then change their hours but leave things like health insurance alone (they keep those benefits under a Workshare Plan) to see how much you might save in the short-term in wages and payroll taxes.
+Check out the Real Cost of an Employee spreadsheet calculator if you need a better understanding of the total cost of an employee and how much you would save through a WorkShare plan.
+Enter an employee’ information, including all their current benefits, to see what they cost right now, then change their hours but leave things like health insurance alone (they keep those benefits under a WorkShare Plan) to see how much you might save in the short-term in wages and payroll taxes.